T-Mobile Eliminates Cheaper Postpaid Plans, Sells 'Unlimited Data' Only

 If mobile usage of Slashdotters is proportional to national averages, which I assume it is without data to indicate otherwise, then the number is closer to 4.8% than your claimed 0.2%.

+Well it's a bit of a straw man anyways because the original post is arguing that only those slashdotters using the service would find the news relevant.

-This quarters unlimited plan (Score:2)
+This quarters unlimited plan (Score:3)

+So what they are really doing is selling a service that at $70 will cause you to go so absolutely bonkers with it's limitations that you will eventually have a meltdown and pay for their real unlimited high speed.
+Well played T-Mobile.
+Let's see what new high speed re-arrangement you cook up for the next financial quarter.

 Re: This quarters unlimited plan (Score:2)